openwdl/wdl/versions/development/SPEC.md

 }
 ```

 As the runtime section consists of key/value pairs, it is the user's responsibility to ensure they provide the correct coercible type for the backend they are targeting.
-An input value should not be coerced to an expression, hence values provided within the `runtime.json` should be evaluated.
+An input value should not be coerced to an expression, hence values provided within the `runtime.json` should not be evaluated.
 See the section on [Type Coercion](#type-coercion) for more details.

 ### Resolution Order